terraswarm/PackageSendTest/PackageSendTest/PackageSendTest/README.md

 * ReceivePkgExample.py listens to the UDP port, receive data and parse the data.

+* ReceivePkgExample.py A JavaScript version that reads and parses the data as above.

 How to use
 =========
 Below is how to use the two scripts using Python